YounHoyoul/menulogtestcode/readme.md

 PHP (v5.6+) and JavaScript for web applications

 #User Story

-As a user running the application
+As a user running the application.
 I can view a list of restaurants in a user submitted outcode (ex.
+SE19).
-SE19) So that I know which restaurants are currently available
+So that I know which restaurants are currently available.

 #Functional Testing
 to run test code, input phpunit.